m4pol/yara-rules-repo/README.md

 Botnet Patterns:
-- Qbot / Gafgyt / Bashlite
+- Gafgyt
-- Kaiten / Tsunami
+- Kaiten
 - Mozi
 - Mirai
 - Perl IRC botnet

 Backdoor Patterns:
-- AsyncRAT / DcRAT
+- AsyncRAT
 - NjRAT

-The collections of malware rules to perfrom malware threat hunting.
-Most of the sample that's use to do analysis and wrote the YARA rules is from abuse.ch, or the public source of it.
+The collection of malware signatures to perfrom malware threat hunting, or detection.
+Most of the sample that's use to do analysis and wrote the YARA rules is from Abuse.ch, or the public source of it.